JakubVanek/lms2012-stuff/README.md

 This contains Sigrok/Pulseview recordings of the EV3 sensor communication.
 See [`ev3sensors`](ev3sensors) for details.

+## EV3 protocol documentation/discussion

+I have created an overview document describing the EV3 sensor protocol: [link](https://docs.google.com/document/d/15vNfpAkkZv4ggJ7twMF7BE-ud3BWZm7aO_MzIx2rBx8/edit?usp=sharing).
+The goal fo the document is to help with implementing custom sensors.

+The document itself was originally written for the [Open-Cube](https://open-cube.fel.cvut.cz/) brick that is developed by the Department of Measurement of FEE CTU.
+However, the brick implements an unmodified EV3 protocol for keeping interoperability with the EV3 accessories.

 ## LMS2012 formats

 ### RBF (Robot Bytecode File)